morethanmaps/morethanmaps.github.io/mangrove-gulf-workshop.md

 # Mangrove Dieback in the Gulf of Carpentaria

-- More than half the world's species of mangroves are found in Australia.

 <figure style="margin-left: auto; margin-right: auto; text-align: center;">
     <img src="{{site.url}}/assets/images/mangrove-gulf-title.png" class="img-fluid">
     <!-- <figcaption><code>Overview</code> image of mangrove dieback in the Gulf of Carpentaria.</figcaption> -->
 </figure>

-## Background
-- Describe the event and the probable cause.
-- The study area of Cox River

-Listen to ABC Rural Radio's Charlie McKillop interview David Carter, the CEO of Austral Fisheries about the mangrove dieback event.
-This interview took place in October 2016.

-{{site.url}}/assets/other/Rural-nrn-David-Carter-welcomes-climate-change-inquiry-1010.mp3

 ## Learning Objectives
 1. Develop an understanding of the importance of mangroves in the Gulf of Carpentaria for fisheries.
 2. Develop an understanding of remote sensing images.
-3. Understand the different types of geospatial data (vector, raster, and attributes).
-4. Learn basic programming techniques to process and analyse remote sensing images (Google Earth Engine JavaScript API).
+3. Learn basic programming techniques to process and analyse remote sensing images (Google Earth Engine JavaScript API).
-5. Develop an understanding of how satellite images can be used to monitor coastal vegetation.
+4. Develop an understanding of how satellite images and vegetation indices can be used to monitor mangroves.

 ## Activities
-- Introduction to mangroves, the ecosystem services they provide, and how they are susceptible to climatic hazards / change.
+- Introduction to mangroves, the ecosystem services they provide, and how they are susceptible to climatic hazards and change.
 - Introduction to the Gulf of Carpentaria case study and the mangrove dieback event.
 - Introduction to basic programming techniques and concepts.
 - Introduction workshop data (Landsat, why this is such an important resource for Earth observation).
-- Use remote sensing images to generate pre- and post-heatwave RGB and NDVI images.
+- Use remote sensing images to display pre- and post-dieback RGB and NDVI images.
-- Map and calculate the area of mangrove dieback in the Gulf of Carpentaria.
+- Map and calculate the area of the mangrove dieback event.
 - Investigate time series data representing the dieback event and possible recovery.

-# Principles of Satellite Remote Sensing
-- Major EO satellite platforms - Landsat, MODIS, Sentinel, Planet, Worldview
-- Spatial and Temporal Resolution
-- Spectral Reflectance
-- Image bands
-- Vegetation Indices

-## The Landsat Satellites
+## Background
-- Brief History
-- Landsat 8
-- Future (L9)

-In this workshop, you will use Google Earth Engine (GEE) to map the extent of mangrove dieback in the Gulf of Carpentaria.

-You can sign up for Google Earth Engine here: [https://earthengine.google.com/signup/](https://earthengine.google.com/signup/)

-Load Google Earth Engine in your web browser at: [https://code.earthengine.google.com](https://code.earthengine.google.com)

-Earth engine supports two basic types (or models) of spatial information: geographic features (also known as vector data), and image data (also known as gridded or raster data).
-Geographic features or vector data can represent spatial phenomenon using points, lines, or a polygon.
+- Describe the event and the probable cause (Sharyn).

+Listen to ABC Rural Radio's Charlie McKillop interview David Carter, the CEO of Austral Fisheries about the mangrove dieback event.
+This interview took place in October 2016.

+{{site.url}}/assets/other/Rural-nrn-David-Carter-welcomes-climate-change-inquiry-1010.mp3

 # Introduction to GEE